Lumberjacks and legends

 Getting there: It's about 3½ hours north of the Twin Cities.

-2023 events: July 4, Fireworks over Pokegama Lake.
-July, Wild Rice Festival in nearby Deer River.
+Annual events: July 4, Fireworks over Pokegama Lake.
+Mid-July, Wild Rice Festival in nearby Deer River.
 July, North Star Stampede rodeo in Effie.
-Aug.
-4-6, Tall Timber Days.
-Aug.
-5, Mesabi Trail Tour.
+First weekend of August, Tall Timber Days.
+Early August, Mesabi Trail Tour.
+Saturday after Labor Day, Riverfest music festival.

 Judy Garland Museum: It's open daily from Memorial Day through September, Friday and Saturday only October through April, then Monday-Saturday in May.
 Admission is $12, $8 children under 12; $15 including Children's Discovery Museum.